A newborn sitting fee is $135 and includes:

 2-2.5 hour session, Props, Online Password-Protected Slideshow

 Newborns are photographed in the first 10 days and should be scheduled before delivery.
 If you didn't schedule in advance, sometimes I can still fit you in.
 Please ask.

-After scheduling a session, a phone consultation and email will provide you with all of the information necessary to prepare you for perfect newborn photos.
+After scheduling a session, we will have a phone consultation so that l can provide you with all of the information necessary to prepare you for perfect newborn photos.

 Newborn Questions and Answers:

 - Q: The first week or two after having a baby is really difficult for parents, why do the portraits have to be done then?